UBC-MOAD/docs/python_packaging/pkg_structure.rst

 * the :file:`SalishSeaTools` package is named :kbd:`salishsea_tools`
 * the :file:`SalishSeaNowcast` package is named :kbd:`nowcast`

-The top-level directory "project name" is generally the name of the project's Mercurial repository, however, keep in mind that Bitbucket converts repository names to all-lowercase.
+The top-level directory "project name" is generally the name of the project's Git repository, however, keep in mind that Bitbucket converts repository names to all-lowercase.